-Blue Jackets: Goalie Matiss Kivlenieks, 24, dies in accident
+Blue Jackets goalie dies after fall in fireworks accident

 Columbus general manager Jarmo Kekalainen tweeted: “Life is so precious and can be so fragile.
 Hug your loved ones today.
 RIP Matiss, you will be dearly missed.”

-“We are shocked and saddened by the loss of Matiss Kivlenieks, and we extend our deepest sympathies to his mother, Astrida, his family and friends during this devastating time,” Blue Jackets president of hockey operations John Davidson said.
-“Kivi was an outstanding young man who greeted every day and everyone with a smile and the impact he had during his four years with our organization will not be forgotten.”
+Blue Jackets president of hockey operations John Davidson called it a “devastating time” for the team,

+“Kivi was an outstanding young man who greeted every day and everyone with a smile and the impact he had during his four years with our organization will not be forgotten,” he said.

+“What a tragic loss for all of us who knew him and I am thinking and praying for his family,” former Blue Jackets captain Nick Foligno tweeted.
+“Heaven gained a darn good goalie and better person… Just, way too soon.”

-Bettman said Kivlenieks’ “love for life and passion for the game will be deeply missed by all those who have been fortunate to have him as a teammate and a friend.”
+NHL Commissioner Gary Bettman said Kivlenieks’ “love for life and passion for the game will be deeply missed by all those who have been fortunate to have him as a teammate and a friend.”

 Kivlenieks most recently represented Latvia this spring at the world hockey championship in which he played four games.
 He played two games for the Blue Jackets and eight for the American Hockey League’s Cleveland Monsters this past season.